TiDB

 TiDB (/’taɪdiːbi:/, "Ti" stands for Titanium) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
-It is MySQL compatible and can provide horizontal scalability, strong consistency, and high availability.
-It is developed and supported primarily by PingCAP, Inc. and licensed under Apache 2.0.
+Designed to be MySQL compatible, it is developed and supported primarily by PingCAP and licensed under Apache 2.0.
+It is also available as a paid product.
 TiDB drew its initial design inspiration from Google's Spanner and F1 papers.